-Correctly attaching your monitor stand and base is critical for safe use.
-This section describes how to safely attach a stand and a base.
+Correctly attaching your monitor stand is critical for safe use.
+This section describes how to safely attach a stand.

-- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - 1.
-Position the monitor upside-down on the top edge on a flat surface covered by a protective sheet made of foam or a clean, dry cloth. - 2.
-Slide the top of the mounting plate on the stand under the upper lip of the recess in the back of the panel (1).
+- .
+TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - 1.
+Position the monitor head facedown on a flat surface covered by protective sheet made of foam or a clean, dry cloth. - 2.
+Slide the top of the mounting plate on the stand into the connector on the back of the panel.